-Establishing an effective disposal and recycling system is currently lacking, presenting a significant gap in infrastructure.
+Establishing an effective disposal and recycling system is currently lacking in Viet Nam, presenting a significant gap in infrastructure.
 To meet the NDC target, specifically I5/I5s, which entails recovering and recycling 20% of refrigerants without direct release, it is crucial to initiate comprehensive studies and development efforts for the recovery and recycling processes at the earliest possible juncture.
 These endeavours will be instrumental in not only addressing the existing gap in the disposal and recycling system but also in advancing sustainable practices that align with the specified environmental targets.

-Financial barriers pose a significant challenge in accessing high-efficiency cooling equipment, primarily due to increased costs associated with enhancing efficiency or transitioning to alternative refrigerants.
+Financial barriers pose a significant challenge in accessing high-efficiency cooling equipment, primarily due to considerable increased costs associated with enhancing efficiency or transitioning to alternative refrigerants.
 Manufacturers, in order to achieve improved efficiency or adopt eco-friendly refrigerants, incur additional costs, which are typically reflected in the market prices of the equipment.
 The cost-benefit study indicates the relative difference in price.
 For instance, the price disparity between a low and high-efficiency version of a small AC is substantial, amounting to 73%.
 In contrast, a similar efficiency increment for larger ACs results in a comparatively smaller difference of 26%.
-This discrepancy underscores the fact that the financial barrier to accessing cooling equipment is disproportionately higher for the low-income demographic, which typically requires smaller and lower-capacity equipment.
+This discrepancy creates a financial barrier regarding the assessment of cooling equipment with higher EE towards the low-income consumers, since this group typically requires smaller and lower-capacity equipment.